ESMValGroup/ESMValTool_Tutorial/_episodes/04-recipe.md

 ## Do your first edits

 > ## Edit the recipe and run again
 > So far, the example recipe has used global volume-weighted ocean temperature.
-Please edit this recipe to investigate one of the following fields:
+> Please edit this recipe to investigate one of the following fields:
+>
 > - Land surface temperature (ts) for dataset HadGEM2-ES for 1901 - 2000
 > - Atmospheric surface average temperature (tas) for datasets HadGEM2-AO and HadGEM2-ES for 1901 - 2000
 > - Ocean surface average temperature (tos) for datasets HadGEM2-AO, HadGEM2-CC and HadGEM2-ES for 1901 - 2000
 >
 > You will need to edit:
+>
 > - the dataset:
+>
 >   - mip, start_year, end_year
+>
 > - the preprocessor:
+>
 >   - These fields are all 2D fields, but thetaoga was a 0D field.
+This means
-This means that we need to take the average over the latitude and longitude dimensions.
+>     that we need to take the average over the latitude and longitude
+>     dimensions.
 To do this, add the area_statistics to the preprocessor.
+>
-> - the diagnostic
+> - the diagnostic:
+>
 >  - change the short_name value (thetaoga) for another:
+>
 >     - Land surface average temperature (ts)
 >     - Atmospheric surface average temperature (tas)
 >     - Ocean surface average temperature (tos)
+>
 {: .challenge}

 The snippets for the edits can be found below:

 > ## Land surface average temperature
+>
-> ~~~YAML
+> ```YAML
 >  ...
 > 23      - {dataset: HadGEM2-ES, project: CMIP5, exp: historical, mip: Amon, ensemble: r1i1p1, start_year: 1901, end_year: 2000}
 >  ...